 The Focused Ultrasound Foundation established the Young Investigator Awards Program to encourage quality research by clinicians and scientists-in-training and to support their presentation of meritorious scientific papers at major venues such as the International Symposium on Focused Ultrasound.

-Graduate students, research fellows, clinical fellows and junior faculty members are eligible to apply for the awards, which include complimentary event registration and up to an additional $2,000 in reimbursement for travel and lodging expenses.
+Graduate students, research fellows, clinical fellows and junior faculty members are eligible to apply for the awards, which - due to the transition to a virtual meeting in 2020 - will be a $1,000 cash award.

 To be considered for a Young Investigator Award, please indicate your interest when you submit an abstract for the 2020 Symposium.